ThemezerNX/LayoutDocs/docs/guide/examples/custom-cursor/index.md

 ![](no_animation_two_colors.jpg)

-### No Animation, Custom Colors
+### Plain

-This example disables the animation and changes the cursor to be one or more colors.
+This example disables the animation, removes the pattern, and changes the cursor to be one or more colors.
 You can get creative since you can modify the four corners individually.
 You need one or more colors.

 <!-- prettier-ignore -->